jerryhgladinet/docs/user_droid/source/my_devices.rst

 My Devices
 =====================

-You can access **My Devices** to see device information.
+Access **My Devices** to see the information of all the devices in which the user is logged in.

 .. image:: _static/2023NewImage44.png

-Here you can find various devices logged in through your account with device names, and check device information.
+Here can find some device info like the names, OS and Client version.

 .. image:: _static/2023NewImage45.png